Nathan Bedford Forrest Statue: Criticism

-The statue was removed on December 7, 2021, although the Confederate flags surrounding the statue remained in place.
-The statue was damaged during its removal, but the owners plan to keep the remains in storage and possibly put it up for sale.

-Reactions

 Shortly after the unveiling in 1998, BlueShoe Nashville noted that newspaper coverage showed that support for and dismay against the statue generally followed racial lines.
 It also critiqued the statue's quality, remarking that "Anyone seeing the crazed, pop-eyed look on the statue's face might wonder if the memorial is a homage, or a savage put-down."

 In 2006, local blogger Brent K. Moore wrote that Forrest "has an expression that one makes after sitting on a thumb tack."

+Critic Connor O'Neill called it "our nation's ugliest Confederate statue... so absurd and tacky that it looks like a joke".
 In 2015, The Washington Post called it "the weirdest Confederate statue in existence" and found the statue to have "a cartoonish and inadvertently satirical tone, incorporating elements of fiberglass and foil-candy wrapper coloring".
 The Post called the horse a "golden steed that looks like it was ripped from a merry-go-round for giants."

 In June 2015 Gawker described the "alarming" statue as being created by a "fierce racist... for another bad man.
 The statue is so hilariously stupid that we should keep it forever" for it "perfectly honors the Confederacy."